bdjansen/FetchMobileTakeHome/README.md

 * I chose not to save the persistance container for the ``ImageCache`` because I wanted to make sure it uses the network call on app start.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 Architecturally, I think the weakest part of my project is the ImageCache, mostly from my inexperience with CoreData.
+I tested to make sure everything was functional with caching, but I believe if I spent more time with the library I would find a more modern approach to using it.
+Getting it functional was my top priority, so I am still happy with the result.

 Visually, the weakest part of the app are the error states.
 I added the error states to show I considered them, but did not want to spend extra time improving the UX and seem like I was spending too much time on the exercise.